phetsims/phet-info/doc/phet-software-design-patterns.md

 ## `options` and `config` Parameters

+TODO This section needs some work.
+The pattern is probably "configurtion" for parameterizing types, which we use to avoid an explosion of constructor parameters. `config` and `options` are the two patterns that PhET typically uses.

 Use `_.extend` to overwrite defaults to options for a type like:
 ```js
   function MyNodeType( options ) {